William-Nunn/William-Nunn.github.io/about.md

 >
 > Frank Herbert

 I am called The Voice That Cooks.
-Not just because I'm a voice actor who loves to cook, but because my voice has plenty of flavors to spice up the tone, energy, and authenticity you need for your characters.
+Not just because I'm a voice actor who loves to cook.
+My voice has plenty of flavors to spice up the tone, energy, and authenticity you need for your characters.
 And if your character happens to be a chef making a delicious meal, all the better!
 I have played caclking crazies, dragonborn bards, supervillains, gruff soldiers, nervous nerds, and more!
-I also have plenty of experience with improv and I'm reliable with communication and wanting to get the character right for you!
+I also have a background in acting in short films and theatre and I have plenty of experience with improv.
+I'm reliable with communication and wanting to get the character right for you!

 Email me anytime.
-I'd love to cook up something with you.
+I'd love to cook up something with you!

 And while you're here, feel free to listen to my podcasts that are available on my website: Voices That Cook and One Shots: D&D Character Podcast!